Hershey Trust Company: 2016 developments

 In May 2016, the state attorney general asked the company to remove three members from the ten-person board.
 The attorney general said that the three had allowed "apparent violations" of the 2013 agreement.
 At about the same time, in an unrelated investigation, John Estey, former chief of staff to Governor Ed Rendell and a high-ranking executive of the company, was charged with wire fraud, having pocketed $13,000 that an FBI sting operation had given to him in an investigation into illegal lobbying of legislators.

 Trusts

 Milton Hershey School Trust

 Hershey Trust serves as the trustee of the Milton Hershey School Trust.
 The trust provides the funding for the 2,000+ student Milton Hershey School, which provides education for lower-income children.
 As of 2021, the trust had $17.4 billion of assets.
 Its assets include Hershey Entertainment and Resorts Company, a controlling stake in the Hershey Company, and ownership of the Hershey Trust Company itself.

 The trust was created in 1909 by a deed of trust from Milton and Catherine Hershey, granting 486 acres of land in Hershey for the establishment of the Milton Hershey School.
 In 1918, Milton Hershey quietly donated to the trust the bulk of his fortune, $60 million of stock in Hershey Chocolate Company (now the Hershey Company).

+In 2020, courts approved the school's plan to open six preschools in Pennsylvania that would offer free services to children from low-income homes.
+The Hershey School Trust provided $350 million to establish the early childhood centers, the first of which was opened in 2023.
+The plan arose partly in response to public pressure on Hershey Trust to use more of its accumulated wealth for the public good.